US looks for 1st qualifier win in thin air of Estadio Azteca

 “One thing I told the staff in our meeting as we started camp was, this is probably the biggest week of our lives as professional coaches,” Berhalter said.

-Notes: Adams, Steffen, defender DeAndre Yedlin and winger Tim Weah carry yellow cards and would be suspended for one match with another. … Mario Escobar of Guatemala will be the referee.
+Notes: Adams, Steffen, defender DeAndre Yedlin and winger Tim Weah carry yellow cards and would be suspended for one match with another. … D Reggie Cannon was kept out of training after an inconclusive COVID-19 test. … Mario Escobar of Guatemala will be the referee.
 He worked the 2019 CONCACAF Gold Cup final, a 1-0 U.S. loss to Mexico at Chicago’s Soldier Field.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports